yush2106/stm32-labs/19-display-lcd-text/README.md

 ## LCD Display Text

-NUCLEO-L476RG conntects pin4 to pin9 (PA4 to PA9) with the 1602A LCD display.
+NUCLEO-L476RG conntects pin4 to pin9 (PC4 to PC9) with the 1602A LCD.
 Try to setup and display text on the LCD.

 ## Process step

-Step 1: Set PA4 to PA9 for GPIO output.
+Step 1: Set PC4 to PC9 for GPIO output.

 ![image](https://github.com/yush2106/stm32-labs/blob/main/19-display-lcd-text/img/19-display-lcd-text-01.jpg)

-Step 2: Connect pins, PA4 to PA7, with 1602A LCD display pins, DB4 to DB7.
-The power 3.3V and GND connect to VCC and GND of LCD display.
+Step 2: Connect pins, PC4 to PC7, with 1602A LCD pins, DB4 to DB7.
+The power 3.3V and GND connect to VCC and GND of LCD.

 ![image](https://github.com/yush2106/stm32-labs/blob/main/19-display-lcd-text/img/19-display-lcd-text-02.jpg)